 Surgery Center or Hospital

-Patients should be at a stable weight, healthy, nutritionally replete with good protein stores and cannot be using any nicotine containing substances.
+Patients should be at a stable weight, healthy, have good nutrition and with good protein stores and should avoid any nicotine-containing substances.

 This is an outpatient procedure.
 No hospital stay is required.